Versatile product designer with technical roots and grit.

 Senior Manager, UX/UI & Frontend Development at Peterson's

-• Managed a small team of UX/UI designers and developers and lead all product design efforts for a handful of products, including websites, mobile apps, and partnerships.
+• Managed a team of UI/UX designers and developers, directing design across multiple products, including websites, mobile apps, and strategic partnerships.

-• Designed and launched mobile app achieving 4.6-star rating, 10,000 downloads, and App Store feature placement in first week.
+• Developed and launched a mobile app that achieved a 4.6-star rating, 10,000+ downloads, and was featured on the App Store within its first week.

-• Led cross-functional teams through Agile process from ideation to launch, driving creativity and efficiency and increasing team velocity and delivering 25% more story points per sprint.
+• Led cross-functional Agile teams from concept to delivery, fostering a culture of creativity and efficiency that increased velocity and delivered more story points per sprint than ever before.

 5. January 2014 - August 2017